Area coronavirus cases: A daily report on the numbers

 HAVERHILL

-One is a non-resident who works for Haverhill Public Schools but lives in New Hampshire; 23 are residents.
-According to city health officials, Thursday's new cases involve one person in their 20s, three people in their 30s and one person in their 50s.
+One is a nonresident who works for Haverhill Public Schools but lives in New Hampshire; 42 are residents.
+According to Mayor James Fiorentini, one person with underlying conditions is hospitalized and the rest of those with the virus are at home.

 LAWRENCE